psmarcin/youtubegoespodcast/README.md

 ### Debug
 1. `docker-compose up -d`
 1. `make debug`

-### Database
-On every run we start migrations to be sure that database is up to date.

 ## Credits
 This project uses big part of https://github.com/rylio/ytdl.
 I couldn't use it as dependencies because there was conflict with `logrus`.
 Will use it as dependency as soon as it will fix that problem.